5cript/interval-tree/README.md

 Having googletest (find here on github) installed / built is a requirement to run the tests.
 Create a build folder, navigate there, run cmake and build the tree-tests target.
 You might have to adapt the linker line for gtest, if you built it yourself and didn't install it into your system.
-If you want to generate the pretty drawings, install cairo, pull the submodule and pass DRAW_EXAMPLES=on to the cmake command line to generate a drawings/make_drawings executeable.
+If you want to generate the pretty drawings, install cairo, pull the submodule and pass INT_TREE_DRAW_EXAMPLES=on to the cmake command line to generate a drawings/make_drawings executeable.

 ## Free Functions
 ### interval<NumericT, Kind> make_safe_interval(NumericT border1, NumericT border2)